iluwatar/java-design-patterns/unit-of-work/README.md

 ---

 ## Intent
-When a business transaction is completed all the these updates are sent as one big unit of work to be persisted in a database in one go so as to minimize database trips.
+When a business transaction is completed, all the these updates are sent as one big unit of work to be persisted in a database in one go so as to minimize database trips.

 ![alt text](etc/unit-of-work.urm.png "unit-of-work")